SE3D: Building a radiative transfer emulator to fit panchromatic resolved galaxy observations with 3D models of dust and stars: Methodology

 For each entry in the library, a high-resolution SKIRT run on a single birth cloud records the panchromatic SED, split into attenuated primary (stellar) emission, and secondary (dust) emission.
 The attenuation levels at 5500\r{A} are between 1.75 and 2.04.
 The SED is then divided by the birth cloud stellar mass with which it is generated, so that it can be entered as a stellar-mass-normalized SED in an input file (and SED family in SKIRT nomenclature) for later galaxy-scale radiative transfer runs.
 For a birth cloud particle with $({\rm{age}_i}, Z_i, M_{{\rm{dust}},i}/M_{{\rm{star}},i}, \log(M_{{\rm{star}},i}))$, the birth cloud SED can be found by interpolation from the birth cloud library.
 We use such birth cloud SED to account for the attenuation within birth clouds and calculate the subsequent radiative transfer with diffuse dust in the ISM.
 We ignore the small chance that light from birth clouds enters other birth clouds since they occupy a relatively small fraction of the volume in a galaxy.
 The radiative transfer on light emitted by diffuse stars that are not located in birth clouds does account for attenuation by both diffuse dust and any dust in birth clouds the photons encounter on the way out.
 The process is separated from that of birth cloud stars.
 We summarize the radiative transfer treatment of multiple components below:\\ 1.
 Birth cloud attenuated primary SEDs + diffuse dust \\ 2.
 Birth cloud secondary SEDs + diffuse dust \\ 3.
 Diffuse star SEDs + birth cloud dust + diffuse dust \\

 The SEDs and surface brightness maps from all three radiative transfer runs are then combined into the overall mock-observed SED and imaging.
 As a minor caveat, we point out that the above treatment of birth clouds, while common in the literature, is not fully self-consistent in terms of computing the temperature of the diffuse dust.
-However, any bias in dust temperature is expected to be minor as the escaping short-wavelength emission from birth clouds is much lower than the luminosity of the diffuse stellar component, and the diffuse dust is hence mainly heated by diffuse stars.
+However, any bias in dust temperature is expected to be minor as the escaping short-wavelength emission from birth clouds is much lower than the luminosity of the diffuse stellar component, and the diffuse dust is hence mainly heated by diffuse stars.\footnote{Alternative implementations for birth clouds, including photoionization modelling, exist in the literature \citep[e.g.,][]{Trayford2017,Kapoor2023}.
+Albeit also not fully self-consistent, in that they do not account for the possibility of birth cloud dust obscuring background stars, their use may be worth exploring in future work, especially when expanding {\tt SE3D} to also incorporate line emission.}

 The end product of the above procedure is a 3D data cube for every camera, sampling the spatial distribution of emerging light at 512 distinct wavelengths.